 Do I Need a Plumber or a Septic Service?

 When met with a clogged drain in the house, it’s easy for a homeowner to assume the worst!
 After all, no one likes having the shower water engulfing your feet or that awful gurgling sound a toilet can make after you flush.
+Many homeowners know signs like this mean there is an issue, but not all can determine immediately whether a septic service or a plumber is required.

 A plumber and a septic service have different specialties and disciplines: